tomoe-mami/weechat-scripts/urlselect/README.md

     /urlselect unbind <key>

-Two custom commands are already set by default (1 and 2).
+Two custom commands are already set by default. `o` for xdg-open and `i` for inserting the URL into input bar.
 You can unbind these keys or set it into something else with the above commands.

 To see a list of available custom commands, you can press Tab while the URL selection bar is active.
 You can also use `/urlselect list-commands` anywhere